 For instance, One Flew Over the Cuckoo’s Nest was screened in an abandoned hospital in London, Back to the Future was shown in a life-size replica of 1950s Hill Valley Town and The Empire Strikes Back was shown amongst fake snow.

 This year, Secret Cinema is branching out with the sci-fi classic Blade Runner.
 Expect built-up areas, dry ice, flying cars and lots of neon!

 Remember school library buses?
 Well Screen Machine is basically a tricked-out, film-friendly version.
 The distinctive blue lorry travels the length and breadth of Scotland every summer, stopping off at film festivals, rural communities and cities along the way.

 Inside, there is an 80-seat air conditioned cinema which screens everything from blockbusters (Black Panther, Star Wars: The Last Jedi) to child-friendly films (Coco, Paddington 2) and modern classics (Three Billboards Outside Ebbing, Missouri).

 Take advantage of a sunny day by enjoying a picnic or a pint before settling in for a movie.
 Or take shelter from the Highlands’ rain while being entertained!

 3. The Luna Cinema

 Location: England, Scotland, Wales…and the Isle of Wight

 The Luna Cinema has really nailed the whole ‘outdoor cinema’ thing.
 It specialises in outdoor screenings with a twist.
-At a recent screening of Crocodile Dundee, ‘premium’ seats were available in rubber dinghies floating in an open air pool, while other screenings have featured fully made-up beds under the stars.
+At a screening of Crocodile Dundee, ‘premium’ seats were available in rubber dinghies floating in an open air pool, while other screenings have featured fully made-up beds under the stars.